aalexelis/d3_front4scala/PITCHME.md

 @title[Evolution of Web Apps]
 ## Evolution of Web applications
-- Plain HTML -> Form example with back-end validation None of the problems but really lame
+- Plain HTML -> Form example with back-end validation
+  - None of the problems but really lame
 - HTML + js file -> Form example
-  Breaks immediately when not maintained properly (give example)
+  - Breaks immediately when not maintained properly
-- Server rendered HTML + embedded js -> Hand made or Lift form example Solves one part of maintenance problem, but js is kept embedded within host language, which has it's own problems
+- Server rendered HTML + embedded js -> Hand made or Lift form example
+  - Solves one part of maintenance problem, but js is kept embedded within host language, which has it's own problems
-- Other??
 - API backend + Typescript Frontend
+  - Solves the silent failure mode, but does not allow code sharing.
 - Integrated Scala backend + ScalaJS frontend
+  - Solves the code sharing problem, but it is hard for the front-end developers.
+- Integrated Scala backend + ScalaJs + Typescript frontend
+  - Seems promising!
 ---
 @Title[Typescript]
 ## Typescript